 - Vision changes (blurry vision, double vision, blind spots)

-Neurological tests focus on ruling out diseases of the brain or nerves that may also cause headaches and migraines, such as epilepsy or multiple sclerosis.
-Some of the tests may also look for a physical or structural abnormality in the brain that may cause your headache, such as:
+Neurological tests focus on ruling out diseases of the brain or nerves that may also cause headaches and migraines.
+The vast majority of headaches turn out to be benign in nature.
+Some of the tests look for a physical or structural abnormality in the brain that may cause your headache, such as:

 - Hemorrhage (bleeding within the brain)